 PCOS (Polycystic Ovary Syndrome) is the most common hormonal condition affecting women of reproductive age.
-Incidence is thought to be between 4-10%.
+As many as 6 in 10 women suffer from PCOS.

 Diagnosis of the condition is complicated by the fact that it is likely to be a spectrum of disorders that fall under the same broad category.
 It is widely accepted that the presence of polycystic ovaries in isolation is an insufficient basis on which to form a diagnosis.

-In 2003 a consensus in Rotterdam categorised PCOS into four different phenotypes (physical manifestations of the disease) – listed below with their predominant symptoms:
+In 2003 a consensus in Rotterdam categorised PCOS into four different physical manifestations of the disease – listed below with their predominant symptoms:

 Classic polycystic ovary PCOS

 Classic non-polycystic ovary PCOS

 - Normal ovaries.

 Non-classic ovulatory PCOS

 - Regular menstrual cycles

 - Normal androgens